salonisnaik/salonisnaik.github.io/content/publications/conference-paper/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Rachel Ryskin
-  - Robert Ford
+  - Tyler Marghetis

 # Author notes (optional)
-author_notes:
+#author_notes:
-  - 'Equal contribution'
+#  - 'Equal contribution'
-  - 'Equal contribution'
+#  - 'Equal contribution'

 date: '2013-07-01T00:00:00Z'